leader-elected event is emitted for a unit that is elected as leader. Together with

 leader-electedis always emitted after peer-

-relation-created.
+relation-createdduring the Startup phase.
 However, by the time

 relation-createdruns, juju may already have a leader.
 This means that, in peer-relation-created handlers, it might already be the case that

 It is not possible to select a specific unit and ‘promote’ that unit to leader, or ‘demote’ an existing leader unit.
 Juju has control over which unit will become leader after the current leader is gone.